cheshire394/cheshire394/README.md

 - 🌱 I’m currently learning ... deeper concepts in web development, backend programming, and database management.
 - 👯 I’m looking to collaborate on ... open-source projects or any opportunities to enhance my practical experience.
 - 🤔 I’m looking for help with ... improving my coding best practices and learning new technologies.
 - 💬 Ask me about ...
-Java, JavaScript, PHP, or web development basics.
+Java, JavaScript, PHP, frameworks like Vue.js, SQL.
-- 📫 How to reach me: ...
-[Your email or social media link]
+- 📫 How to reach me: ... alicia.dsc94@gmail.com or www.linkedin.com/in/alicia-del-saz-cotallo-0260071a2
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I'm fluent in Spanish and have an intermediate level of English!